 The City voluntarily participates in the annual OSHA survey and Department of Labor benchmarking and has been tracking the Recordable Accident Frequency (RAF) rate.
-Despite an losing ground on this rate by 10% from 2012 to 2013, the City is continuously improving safety processes and is launching a number of new safety initiatives in 2014 aimed at building at changing behavior and building a sustainable proactive safety culture.
+Year to date, this rate is an improvement compared the same period in 2013.
+The City is continuously improving safety processes and is focusing in 2014 on changing behavior and building a sustainable proactive safety culture.

 Recordable Accident Frequency (RAF) rate is a federal Occupational Safety and Health Association (OSHA) metric.
 It is calculated by the number of recordable injuries per 200,000 hours worked.
 Current-year benchmarks are not available as they are published by the Bureau of Labor Statistics and not usually available until September of the following year.

 The recordable accident frequency (RAF) rate is important because it is a nationally benchmarkeable measure that allows us to track injury frequency trends over time.Ã¡ It is important for the City to provide a safe workplace for all employees and the only way to achieve that is by driving a culture of proactive safety built on continuous improvement.Ã¡ As safety efforts drive down injuries, the costs associated with workers' compensation claims can be driven down as well.Ã¡ While the RAF is a lagging indicator, it is valuable as a symptom of the effectiveness ofÃ¡our proactive injury prevention efforts.

 City Organization Impact on Performance